-An important part of your estate planning is the creation of a Power of Attorney (POA).
-This is a very powerful document, and a very useful one, that allows you to name a person (known as an agent) to manage your financial affairs when you are no longer able to do so, or if you simply wish to have them help you at any time.
-We create DURABLE Powers of Attorney, which mean that these documents remain in effect even if you become incompetent.
+An essential part of your estate planning is the creation of a Power of Attorney (POA).
+This is a powerful and helpful document that allows you to name a person, known as an agent, to manage your financial affairs when you are no longer able to do so or if you wish to have them help you at any time.
+We create DURABLE Powers of Attorney, which means these documents remain in effect even if you become incompetent.

 For most married couples, we suggest you create a Power of Attorney naming your spouse as your first choice for agent and another trusted family member as the Alternate.
 For single clients, we suggest you select an adult child, sibling, trusted friend, or family member.
 You should trust the person you are choosing to hold this vital job.

 An agent under a POA is obligated to use the power only in your best interest and not misuse it for their benefit.
 The agent is under a fiduciary duty to act consistently with your wishes and overall estate plan.
 You can revoke a POA at any time, provided you are still competent, by telling the agent they are no longer authorized to act as your agent.

 A critical aspect of having a POA executed is that if you were to become incompetent or incapacitated to the point where you could no longer manage your financial affairs, the person you have selected as your trusted agent could take that role over for you.